 Law for lettings agents

-Although much of the law in relation to lettings agents is contained in specific statutory schemes (see e.g. Lettings law and the client and Complying with legislation), it is nonetheless essential that agents understand the fundamentals that underpin the legal system.
+Although much of the law in relation to lettings agents is contained in specific statutory schemes (see, for example, Lettings law and the client and Complying with legislation), it is nonetheless essential that agents understand the fundamentals that underpin the legal system.
 In particular, it is important to have an understanding of the relevant categories of law.